 You might not have the time or resources to put a handwritten note in every package.
 But it doesn’t mean that you can’t achieve the same customer love with your products (although admittedly not on that scale).

 Select a few packages at random each month and write a thank-you note to place in each.
-This shows them some love and boosts your branding into the bargain.
-Ramp this up by picking customers who are active on social media to increase your chances of them re-sharing your thank-you note — it’s a quick hack but with great engagement potential.
+This shows them the care for the community and boosts your brand image.
+Ramp this up by picking customers who are active on social media to increase your chances of them re-sharing your thank-you note — it’s a quick tip but increases engagement levels with your customers.